 The abstract should not exceed 250 words for reviews, research papers and highlights, for letters it should be limited to only 150 words summarizing the essential features of the article.

 A graphic must be included with each manuscript for use in the Table of Contents (TOC).
 This must be submitted separately as an electronic file (preferred file types are EPS, PDF, TIFF, Microsoft Word, PowerPoint and CDX etc.).
 A graphical abstract, not exceeding 30 words along with the illustration, helps to summarize the contents of the manuscript in a concise pictorial form.
 It is meant as an aid for the rapid viewing of the journals' contents and to help capture the reader’s attention.
 The graphical abstract may feature a key structure, reaction, equation, etc. that the manuscript elucidates upon.
 It will be listed along with the manuscript title, authors names and affiliations in the contents page, typeset within an area of 5 cm by 17 cm, but it will not appear in the articles PDF file or in print.
-Graphical Abstracts should be submitted as a separate file (must clearly mention graphical abstract within the file) online via Bentham's Journal Management System.
+Graphical Abstracts should be submitted as a separate file (must clearly mention graphical abstract within the file) online via Bentham's Manuscript Processing System (MPS).

 6 to 8 keywords must be provided.
 Choose important and relevant keywords that researchers in your field will be searching for so that your paper will appear in a database search.
+The keywords should be contained in the title and they should appear several times in the article.

 The main text should begin on a separate page and should be divided into title page, abstract and the main text.
 The text may be subdivided further according to the areas to be discussed, which should be followed by the Acknowledgements and Reference sections.
 The Review Article should mention any previous important recent and old reviews in the field and contain a comprehensive discussion starting with the general background of the field.
 It should then go on to discuss the salient features of recent developments.
 The authors should avoid presenting material which has already been published in a previous review.
 The authors are advised to present and discuss their observations in brief.